whats-a-pj/whats-a-pj/README.md

 </table>

 ## Experience & Education
 I have gathered substantial experience working on numerous web development projects, specifically focusing on the MERN stack.
-My journey in this field has been marked by continuous learning and application of the latest technologies in real-world scenarios, I have previous experience dabbling in front-end technologies dating back to 2018.
+My journey in this field has been marked by continuous learning and application of the latest technologies in real-world scenarios, I have previous experience dabbling in front-end technologies including but not limited to WordPress & multiple Adobe applications dating back to 2018.
 In terms of education, I hold a certificate in Full-Stack Web Development from the University of Utah/EdX2U Bootcamp, where I honed my skills in software development and web technologies.

 ## Socials
 Connect with me on my professional or personal networks to stay updated on my latest projects and professional endeavors.